Overview

 When appropriate, we will recommend that you roll over assets in a current retirement plan

-plan account that we will manage on your behalf.
-In certain such circumstances, a conflict of
+account that we will manage on your behalf.
+In certain such circumstances, a conflict of interest

-interest exists as we have an incentive to recommend the retirement plan account rollover
+exists as we have an incentive to recommend the retirement plan account rollover because we can

 FINANCIAL PLANNING:

-by using currently known variables to predict future cash flows, asset values, and withdrawal
+using currently known variables to predict future cash flows, asset values, and withdrawal plans.

-plans.
-Through the financial planning process, all questions, information, and analysis are
+Through the financial planning process, all questions, information, and analysis are considered as

-considered as they impact and are impacted by the client's entire financial and life situation.
+they impact and are impacted by the client's entire financial and life situation.
+In instances when a

-Clients who elect to receive this service receive a written report that provides the client with a
+to receive this service receive a written report that provides the client with a tailored and detailed

 In general, the financial plan can address any of the following areas: